-ConnectedLife and National Neuroscience Institute Singapore collaborate in an observational, non-interventional study to determine the validity of a IMU sensor-based approach to objectively assess motor fluctuations and motor/non-motor symptoms in Patients with Parkinson’s Disease (PwP)
+ConnectedLife and National Neuroscience Institute Singapore have collaborated in an observational, non-interventional study to determine the validity of an IMU (Inertial Measurement Unit) sensor-based approach.
+We objectively assess motor fluctuations and motor/non-motor symptoms in Patients with Parkinson’s Disease (PwP).

 PD’s transformation and intensive levodopa therapy

-The advent of objective and seamless measurement of parkinsonism will help close the feed-back loop between clinical assessment and pharmacological treatment.
+The advent of objective and seamless measurement of parkinsonism will help close the feedback loop between clinical assessment and pharmacological treatment.
 Furthermore, with the help of data science, biomedical algorithms could even be predictive by recognizing patterns that evade the clinical assessment of doctors.
-We believe that pharmacotherapy with dopaminergic for patients with Parkinson’s disease is just short of undergoing a similar transformation like insulin treatment did in previous decades and would like to answer the question; Is it time for “intensive levodopa therapy” now?
+We believe that pharmacotherapy with dopaminergic for patients with Parkinson’s disease is just short of undergoing a similar transformation, like insulin treatment did in previous decades.

-In the study with NNI, we developed and refined an objective measure for motor fluctuations in PD patients and target objective measurement of specific PD symptoms.
-The patients are rated by their doctors using clinical rating scales (UPDRS, MOCA etc.) and we use a single wrist-worn device to collect supervised and free-living motion data.
+In the study with the National Neuroscience Institute Singapore, we developed and refined an objective measure for motor fluctuations in PD patients and target objective measurement of specific PD symptoms.
+The patients are rated by their doctors using clinical rating scales (UPDRS, MOCA etc.).
+We use a single wrist-worn device to collect supervised and free-living motion data.
 Furthermore, we test user experience and gather feedback from patients to develop methods and applications for automated motor state monitoring.

-With a sample of 100 patients, we will acquire 3000 minutes of labeled motion data (via retrospective video assessment) and more than 10x of unlabeled free-living motion data.
-The raw data is then processed and used to develop a predictive classification model of PD motor state and detect specific PD motor symptoms.
-We have performed previous studies in the field of motion sensing in Parkinson’s Disease which has been achieved in a test-based as well as free-living setup and serves as profound scientific basis for this research study.
+With a sample of 100 patients, we are in the midst of acquiring 3000 minutes of supervised expertly labeled motion data (with additional retrospective video assessment) and more than 100x of unsupervised free-living motion data.
+The raw data is then processed and used to develop a predictive classification model of PD motor state, and detect specific PD motor symptoms.
+We have performed previous studies in the field of motion sensing in Parkinson’s Disease which has been achieved in a test-based as well as free-living setup, and serves as profound scientific basis for this research study.

 Leveraging technology for timely and effective intervention

-What we are trying to achieve is >90% accuracy for the scoring from the device compared to an expert rater using pre-trained models, algorithms to help administer medication levels, pumps & determine suitability for Deep Brain Stimulation (DBS) surgery.
+What we are aiming to achieve is >90% accuracy for the scoring from the device compared to an expert rater, using pre-trained models, algorithms to help administer medication levels, pumps and determine suitability for Deep Brain Stimulation (DBS) surgery.
 Labelling by human experts (UPDRS scoring) only give you 78% accuracy as a result of small sample and can be extremely time consuming.
 PwP patients’ self-labelling will improve model accuracy to 85%.
-Data captured by sensors (large scale and unlabelled data), building algorithms and machine learning from the experts’ observations & PwP patients’ own labelling will improve model accuracy further and above the 90% acceptable requirement.
+Data captured by sensors (large scale and unlabelled data), building algorithms and machine learning from the experts’ observations and PwP patients’ own labelling will improve model accuracy further and above the 90% acceptable requirement.
 Wearing the wrist-watch for 10-12 hours a day (daylight and awake hours) allows for live-monitoring of the PwP & real-time collection and analysis of data and objective scoring.
-This can help us identify or predict an episode occurring based on the trained models.
+This is helping us to identify or predict an episode occurring based on the trained models.
 An example of this would be Freezing of Gait or Rigidity which are major concerns.
 With an alert sent to the patient (alarm, vibration or sound to snap the PwP out of the freezing situation) and notification to the caregiver, we aim to prevent falls and further injury to the PwP.
-An App to support day to day living for the PwP with reminders for medication and exercise, rest indication and inputs for self-labelling can provide further insights to the PwP’s day.
+An app to support day-to-day living for the PwP with reminders for medication and exercise, rest indication and inputs for self-labelling, can provide further insights to the PwP’s day.